 United States Featured Location: Hawaii

-There are two locations in Hawaii that currently host volunteer teams.
+There are three locations in Hawaii that currently host volunteer teams.

 Kaua’i is a rural tropical island and the northernmost of the Hawaiian Island chain.
 Its population is approximately 56,000.
-The island is only 25 miles wide and 33 miles long.
 Kaua’i’s main economic industries are agriculture and tourism.
 Kaua’i is an ethnically diverse community with Hawaiian, Chinese, Filipino, Black, Caucasian, Samoan and Tahitian residents.

 Kailua-Kona is located on the Big Island of Hawaii.
 The northern and southernmost districts are primarily agricultural, while the Kona district is urban and includes the major tourist areas.
 The population of West Hawaii is approximately 95,000 and is ethnically diverse.
 Cultural and spiritual practices are strictly observed among the Asian, Native Hawaiian and Pacific Islanders; particularly those living in isolated communities outside of the major tourist areas.